isabella232/customdpp/CONCEPTS.md

 > `"I never say abcd" -> "I never say ****"`

-Beside the base features maintained by Microsoft for the general purpose display processing tasks, the DPP pipeline also provides three customizable features to meet customers' domain specific requirements.
+Beside the base builders maintained by Microsoft for the general purpose display processing tasks, the DPP pipeline also provides three customizable builders to meet customers' domain specific requirements.

 *Custom ITN*
 Extend the functionalities of base ITN, by applying a rule based custom ITN model from customer.